YottaDB/YDBDoc/ProgGuide/isv.rst

 .. note::
    YottaDB performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
 Therefore, always compile with the same pattern code settings as those used at runtime.

-For characters in Unicode, YottaDB assigns patcodes based on the default classification of the Unicode character set by the ICU library with three adjustments:
+For UTF-8 characters, YottaDB assigns patcodes based on the default classification of the Unicode® character set by the ICU library with three adjustments:

 * If $ZPATNUMERIC is not "UTF-8", non-ASCII decimal digits are classified as A.
 * Non-decimal numerics (Nl and No) are classified as A.